 “Bryon Quertermous has a keen editorial eye, an inspired touch and a nose for good drama, all the things you want from an editor.
 He whipped my first short story into shape without me realizing I was being edited.
 All these years later, I still remember the click of recognition I had when he made his suggestions.
 They made all the difference, and his advice stays with me.”

--J.T.
-Ellison, bestselling author of the Taylor Jackson series
+–JT Ellison, New York Times bestselling author of the Taylor Jackson series

 “I love working with Bryon!
 He was referred to me by another author, and I’m super happy that I followed her advice.
 His edit of one book helped me on the previous three.
 His insights and the examples that he provided to make his points assisted me in becoming a much better author.
 Well, ‘much better.’
 I’ve still got a long ways to go, but the reason I love working with Bryon is that I grow as a writer with each of his edits.”